GDP per capita in Australia

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 Start Your Free Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Westpac-Melbourne Institute Index of Consumer Sentiment came in at 99.0 in April, down 0.7% from March’s 99.7.
+The Westpac-Melbourne Institute Index of Consumer Sentiment came in at 96.6 in July, up 0.4% from June’s 96.2.

-The business confidence index produced by the National Australia Bank (NAB) fell to 6 points in March, below the 7 points registered in February.
+The business confidence index produced by the National Australia Bank (NAB) rose to 9 points in June, up from the 8 points registered in May.

-Nominal retail sales in February contracted 0.1% month-on-month in seasonally adjusted terms, contrasting the 0.4% expansion in January.
+Nominal retail sales in May expanded 0.6% month-on-month in seasonally adjusted terms, down from the 1.0% increase registered in April.

-Seasonally-adjusted employment decreased by 6,400 jobs in February compared to the previous month, which contrasted the 13,500 new jobs created in January.
+Seasonally-adjusted employment increased by 42,000 jobs in May compared to the previous month, down from the 46,100 new jobs created in April.